Categories

 Blog Tours book reviews

-Welcome to my stop on the tour for this truly exceptional novel.
-Thank you to Canongate for the invitation to take part and the gifted book.
+I’m delighted to finally be able to share my review for this poignant novel.
+It’s late because of illness, but was worth the wait to read.
+Thank you to Bookouture for the invitation to take part and the gifted eBook ARC.

 SYNOPSIS: